hyperledger/toc/governing-documents/security.md

 ## Embargo List

-An embargo list is a list of known, trusted entities that run large deployments of a given Hyperledger project.
+An embargo list is a list of known, trusted entities that run large deployments of a given LF Decentralized Trust project.
 These entities are notified ahead of time when important security patches are incoming to minimize potential security risks to large deployments of projects.
 Embargo lists are maintained by the security team for a given project/repository.